patchamama/shortcuts-commands-resume/README.md

 # Summarises commands and instructions to be taught and used.

-## Linux and MacOs terminal commands:
+## Linux and macOS terminal commands:

 - `ls`: List files and directories in the current directory.
 - `cat`: Concatenate and display the contents of a file.
 - `pwd`: Print the current working directory.
 - `history`: View a list of previously executed commands.
 Ex.: `history .` , `history -5`
 - `rm`: Remove files or directories.
-Be cautious as this command is irreversible.
+Please be careful as this command is irreversible.
 - `mkdir`: Create a new directory.
 - `find`: Search for files and directories in a specified location.
 - `cd`: Change the current directory.